robopinguin/Linkedin-Simulation-Analysis/README.md

-# LinkedIn Hiring Bias Simulation
+# LinkedIn Profile Photos and Recruiter Visibility: A Simulation Study
 This project simulates LinkedIn profile data to investigate whether the presence of a profile photo influences recruiter behaviour.

-Designed a synthetic dataset (n=1500) to evaluate the effect of profile photos on recruiter visibility and engagement.
-Applied controlled logistics and linear regression to test hypotheses under multiple confounding variables.
+A synthetic dataset (n = 1500) was designed to evaluate the effect of profile photos on recruiter visibility and engagement.
+Logistic and linear regression models were applied to test the hypothesis while accounting for multiple confounding variables.

-Demonstrates ability to generate, clean and analyse complex dataset in R.
+The project demonstrates the ability to generate, clean and analyse complex datasets using R.

 ## Methods
 - Simulated dataset of 1500 profiles